 Law enforcement is often the first response called to intervene in situations of escalating family and intimate partner violence.
-Studies have found that 22-92% of those involved in a domestic abuse homicide are known in the criminal justice system prior to a homicide.
-In one case of FV and one case of IPV, law enforcement had been involved multiple times prior to the homicide.
+Studies have found that 22-92% of those involved in a domestic abuse homicide are known in the criminal justice system prior to a homicide occurring.
+In one case of FV and one case of IPV, law enforcement had been involved and called for service multiple times prior to the homicide.